nav-e/nav-e/README.md

 # gn-gps-simulator

-Emulates a moving gps signal.
+Emulates a moving gps signal according to waypoints and variable speed (and accuracy in future).

 ## Setup Instructions